 and last, but not least, Docker for containerization.

-And all of the above is accessed by 3 front end applications:
+And all of the above is accessed via a couple of front end applications:

 ngrx for state management,